Minkov/dev-bg-smart-dumb-components/slides/README.md

                 15+ years in IT
                 <ul>
                     <li>
-                        8+ as a technical trainer
+                        8+ as a technical trainer & developer
                     </li>
                     <li>
                         Front-end developer by heart